DigitalGlobe/jetset/README.md

 See https://github.com/github/fetch#sending-cookies for more info.

-##### Auth
+##### Authorization

-The api component accepts an auth prop that will be used for the Authorization
+The api component accepts an authorization prop that will be used for the Authorization
 header:

 ```
 <Api
   url="http://my.api.com"
   sources={ sourcesSchema }
-  auth="Bearer some-token-here"
+  authorization="Bearer some-token-here"
 >
 ```